AP, IB, Dual Credit

 What Dual Credit Programs Currently Exist?

-Students and their parents interested in dual credit programs at UK should contact the Office of Undergraduate Admission, email@example.com, 866-900-GO-UK (or 859-257-2000).
-High school administrators and district personnel can contact the Associate Provost for Undergraduate Education by calling 859-257-3027.
+Students and their parents interested in dual enrollment programs at UK should contact the Office of Undergraduate Admission, email@example.com, 866-900-GO-UK (or 859-257-2000).
+High school administrators and district personnel interested in dual-credit programs can contact the Associate Provost for Undergraduate Education by calling 859-257-3027.

-NOTE: High school students may apply individually to the University of Kentucky to take college classes here on campus – see more about this opportunity here.
+NOTE: High school students may apply individually to the University of Kentucky to take college classes here on campus – see more about this dual enrollment opportunity here.